A seesaw model for large neutrino masses in concordance with cosmology: Discussion

-This bound is shown in figs.~\ref{fig:GlobalRegion} and \ref{fig:GaugeRegion} as vertical dotted lines.
+These bounds are shown in figs.~\ref{fig:GlobalRegion} and \ref{fig:GaugeRegion} as vertical dashed lines.
+For values of $v_\Phi \lesssim 10^2$ keV, the bound coming from perturbativity dominates while for $v_\Phi \gtrsim 10^2$ keV the scalar mixing sets an stronger bound.
 We see that in the global case the heavy neutrinos are relatively light, with masses below the TeV scale in a large fraction of the parameter space.
 However, the mixing between active and heavy neutrinos given by eq.~\eqref{eq:Mixings} is too small to be tested in collider searches, see e.g.~\cite{Abada:2022wvh}.
-In the gauge case we have upper bounds on $M_R$ in the range between $10^6\,{\rm GeV}$ and $10^{17}\,{\rm GeV}$.
+In the gauge case we have upper bounds on $M_R$ in the range between $10^9\,{\rm GeV}$ and $10^{14}\,{\rm GeV}$.
 In general the heavy neutrinos are not going to interfere with the mechanism altering the neutrino number density before recombination, but nevertheless we can wonder about other cosmological implications they can lead to.

 Right handed neutrinos that give masses to the active neutrinos are expected to thermalise in the early Universe with the SM plasma via inverse decays of the form $H \, L \to N$, see e.g.~\cite{Buchmuller:2004nz}.
 That means that if the reheating temperature of the Universe was $T_{\rm RH} > M_R$ then we expect these sterile neutrinos to have cosmological implications.
 Perhaps the most widely studied consequence of them is baryogenesis via leptogenesis, see e.g.~\cite{Davidson:2008bu}.
 In addition, in our scenario these states interact with a large number of very light species, which can lead to a primordial $\Delta N_{\rm eff}$ that is effective both at the time of BBN and recombination and would therefore exclude the model.
 The key parameter controlling the contribution to $\Delta N_{\rm eff}$ and also the possible effect on the generation of a lepton asymmetry is the branching ratio into the dark sector: